inbo/camtraptor/README.md

-Camtraptor currently uses the legacy Camtrap DP 0.1.6 for its internal data model. `read_camtrap_dp()` will automatically down-convert Camtrap DP 1.0-rc.1 datasets to that legacy model to avoid introducing breaking changes.
-The downside is that some newer properties like `media.filePublic` and `observations.eventEnd` are ignored when reading data.
+Camtraptor currently uses the legacy Camtrap DP 0.1.6 for its internal data model. `read_camtrap_dp()` will automatically down-convert Camtrap DP 1.0 datasets to that legacy model to avoid introducing breaking changes.
+The downside is that some newer properties like `deployments.cameraDepth`, `media.filePublic` and `observations.eventEnd` are removed when reading data.

 The upcoming [camtraptor
 v1.0](https://github.com/inbo/camtraptor/milestone/3) will update the